anjalief/ga_mithril/README.md

 DEPLOY INSTRUCTIONS (If you are deploying from scratch):
 Back end:
     - Set up user pool
+          - NOTE: when creating an app, you MUST UNCHECK "Generate client secret"
     - cd into ./lambdas
     - set user_pool_id in serverless.yml
     - run "serverless deploy" to deploy all lambda functions.
 This also create the API Gateway